21mannys/archproject/DESIGNDOC.md

 ### 10.3 System Testing Strategy

-Approach to test the system as a whole.
+In order to test the system as a whole, I will use a smaller

 ## 11. Appendices